 And that would put Green Gorilla ahead of the curve.

-Action by the FDA would likely require CBD manufacturers to comply with current good manufacturing practices (GMPs), which are quality-control regulations for human pharmaceuticals to ensure products are safe and effective.
+Action by the FDA would likely require CBD manufacturers to comply with current Good Manufacturing Practice (GMPs) – quality-control regulations for human pharmaceuticals to ensure products are safe and effective.

 With products already manufactured in a facility registered with the FDA to manufacture and process pharmaceutical and over-the-counter drugs, Green Gorilla is well-positioned to survive a sudden shift in federal policy, according to company officials.
 Facilities registered with the FDA are subject to inspection to verify they comply with GMPs.
 And Green Gorilla said it already adheres to the FDA’s strict GMPs.

 - Is registered with the U.S. Department of Agriculture’s National Organic Program.

 - Provides product traceability, batch reporting and quality assurance and control testing.